Leaving Australia 'Again': Before the After (e-book updated 27/09/2021) Read the first 45 pages for free

 NOTE: "The AstraZeneca-Oxford vaccine uses an adenovirus, in this case a monkey virus that the human immune system doesn't recognize."
 Since getting the shot I have been eating more bananas - how about you?

 Wednesday the 14th April got my flu shot and the Prevnar 13® shot - sore arm but some more protection.[for the prevention of pneumococcal pneumonia and invasive disease caused by 13 Streptococcus pneumoniae strains (1, 3, 4, 5, 6A, 6B, 7F, 9V, 14, 18C, 19A, 19F, and 23F].

 previous youtube channel (stories prior to 2013)

 life @ our home in Adelaide Australia ~~ neuageVIEW twenty years and more ago

 Our current covid-19 status (Narda and me) @ - we arrived in Adelaide after 10 weeks in the Netherlands [March 2020 - now last year] on flights back via Amsterdam and Singapore.
 We have been given amazing help with a home in Swan Reach along the Murray River where we did our quarantine of two weeks in Adelaide until the 8th of April 2020.

-As of 14 June, we feel good, but we can not visit you yet.
+As of 27 September we feel good, but we can not visit you yet.
 Cheers.
 Even though we are both fully vaccinated.

 The other day we went to the movies - saw Peter Rabbit with the grandchildren - almost fell to sleep: either because they wear us out or the movie was that boring.
 Preferred 'Nomadland' which we saw without children.
 Really a top flick - We consider ourselves grey-nomads travelling about Australia in our caravan - though we have a nice home to come back to and each other so not the same as the movie but still the thought of living the rest of our life on the road is thinkable.